 Keeping your brain active every day may help you build a reserve of brain cells and connections among them.
 To do so, be a lifelong learner.
 Stay curious.
 Read and write.
 Take adult education courses.
 Attend lectures and plays.
-Try your hand at crossword puzzles and canada cheap viagra alternative other brain-stretching games.
+Try your hand at crossword puzzles and other brain-stretching games.

 5. Be Heart Smart

 Maintaining a healthy heart seems to keep the brain healthy, too.
-Don't smoke, maintain healthy blood pressure, cholesterol, and blood sugar levels, and maintain and healthy weight.
+Don't smoke, maintain healthy blood pressure, cholesterol, and blood sugar levels, and maintain a healthy weight.

 Have You Heard of Our Dementia Support Group?